Learning Selective Sensor Fusion for States Estimation: Selective Sensor Fusion

 \section{Selective Sensor Fusion}

 In this section, we propose SelectFusion, a generic framework to selectively learn multisensory representation from raw data.
 Intuitively, the features from each modality offer different strengths for the task of state estimation.
-For example, in the case of visual-inertial odometry, visual and inertial inputs contribute complementarily to the pose regression.
-Our perspective is that simply considering all features as though they are equally important and correct, without any consideration of degradation and self/environmental dynamics, is unwise and will lead to unrecoverable drifts and errors.
+Our perspective is that simply considering all features as that they are equally important and correct, without any consideration of degradation and self/environmental dynamics, is unwise and will lead to unrecoverable drifts and errors.
 Therefore, we propose two different selective sensor fusion schemes for explicitly learning the feature selection process: soft (deterministic) fusion, and hard (stochastic) fusion, as illustrated in Figure \ref{fig:feature_fusion}.
 In addition, we also present a straightforward sensor fusion scheme -- direct fusion -- as a baseline model for comparison.